Subscribe to our newsletter

 - Deep Sky isn’t storing any CO2 in Innisfail.

-- Instead, the CO2 collected at Labs will be transported to an existing well at the Meadowbrook Carbon Storage Hub facility operated by Deep Sky's storage partner, north of Edmonton in Sturgeon County.
+- Instead, the CO2 collected at Alpha will be transported to an existing well at the Meadowbrook Carbon Storage Hub facility operated by Deep Sky's storage partner, north of Edmonton in Sturgeon County.

-- The dedicated injection well is capable of handling all Labs volume.
+- The dedicated injection well is capable of handling all Alpha volume.

 This is about developing talent in Alberta.